floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-In our program we can catch the same weight error and console.log an alternative message.
+to start, we can catch the same weight error and log out a message

 however, the errors from the getPokemon function are still there